Types of Fish we Catch

 Silver (Coho) Salmon

 Sablefish, commonly referred to as black cod, is a deep dwelling fish found in the muddy sea beds of the North Pacific ocean.
-Black cod are caught at depths ranging from 700-3000 feet of water.
-Because of such extreme depths, black cod were once only available to the commercial fishery by means of long lining and pots.
+Black cod are caught in depths ranging from 700 - 3000 ft of water.
+Because of such extreme depths, black cod were once only available to the commercial fishery.
 With the use of electric reels, we have now made it possible to target and catch black cod sport fishing in Sitka, AK.

 The Alaska Lingcod is known for its prehistoric look and large, toothy grin.
 It is one of Alaska's most sought after sport fish for its prized meat.
 These beasts can grow up to 80 lbs.
 The world record lingcod weighed in at 82.6 lbs.

 A non-pelagic rockfish, the yelloweye is one of the most prized rockfish due to their large size and fillet quality.
 We catch these pretty consistently throughout the entire fishing season.

-A non-pelagic rockfish, the Shortraker rockfish looks almost identical to the Yelloweye but are typically bigger and found in deeper water (600-1200 feet).
-It is the largest of all the rockfish species found in Alaska, with the sportfishing world record coming in at a whopping 44.1 pounds.
+A slope rockfish, the shortraker rockfish looks almost identical to the yelloweye but are typically bigger and found in deeper water (600-1200 feet).
+It is the largest of all the rockfish species found in Alaska, with the sport fishing world record coming in at a whopping 44.1 pounds.

 Sometimes described as a mini-Great White Shark, Salmon sharks can grow to over 10 feet long and in excess of 660 pounds.
 An apex predator, the salmon shark feeds on salmon, squid, sablefish, herring and pollock; eating about 8% of their weight in food each day.
-The possession limit on these big boys is 1 per day, 2 per year max.
 Hauling a salmon Shark aboard has been known to take over an hour.
-And processing the fish could take 2 hours.